 The SMT (surface mount technology) stencil moves solder paste to a standard circuit board.
 Also, the SMT stencil has other names like; laser stencil, solder paste stencil, and PCB stencil.

-You can adequately spread the solder paste on a circuit board before you solder the PCB components with an SMT stencil or PCB stencil.
+You can adequately spread the solder paste on a circuit board before selling the PCB components with an SMT or PCB stencil.
 Beforehand, a stainless-steel foil on the board usually creates an opening for every part attached to it.

 When the stainless-steel foil leaves the board, the solder paste stays.
 Then, the components remain attached to the circuit board—with the help of the SMT stencil.